-If your chainsaw bogging down, throwing a fine sawdust, and basically not performing as you would expect to pertain to how well it cuts?
+If your chainsaw bogging down, throwing fine sawdust, and basically not performing as you would expect to pertain to how well it cuts?
 Then you most likely need your chain sharpened and your depth gauges checked.
-This is part of any type of chainsaw maintenance, both electric and gas-powered models, and is required not only saw performance but also safety reasons.
+This is part of any type of chainsaw maintenance, both electric and gas-powered models, and is required not only for saw performance but also for safety reasons.

-Below is a quick step by step tutorial to help guide you in sharpening your own chain, and learn how to check and adjust your depth gauges if needed.
+Below is a quick step-by-step tutorial to help guide you in sharpening your own chain, and learn how to check and adjust your depth gauges if needed.
 Even if you are adept at this job, it never hurts to review, especially if you haven’t used a chainsaw for a while.
 The best way to sharpen a chainsaw is the right way, so hopefully, these few tips help guide you to a hassle-free cutting experience.

-What tools you need and knowing how to use those tool are more important than any other detail.
+What tools you need and knowing how to use those tools are more important than any other detail.
 Use the wrong tool, and you can damage your chain- or even create a dangerous cutting situation.
 These tools are not expensive and quite handy to have on hand.
 In fact, you can usually purchase them in a chainsaw sharpening kit.